-There are advertisements boasting suits from $150 plastered all over buses.
-For $800 to $1500, you can usually buy a decent super 120 suit straight off the rack.
+Advertisements for suits starting at $150 are plastered all over billboards.
+You can usually get a quality super 120 suit off the rack for $800 to $1500.
 Social media and fast fashion demands that you wear a new outfit for every special occasion.
-It is all too easy to choose quantity over quality.
+Therefore, people nowadays choose quantity over quality.

 So where can I buy a good suit then?

 There are many off-the-rack suit providers in Brisbane but, The Modern Gentry creates quality custom-made suits that you will love wearing.
 Book an appointment today and ask our fitters any questions you may have before getting your high-quality custom-made suit.